Infinite dimensional weak Dirichlet processes, stochastic PDEs and optimal control: The optimal control problem

 So minimizing $J(s,x,a(\cdot))$ over $a(\cdot)$ is equivalent to minimize

+which is a non-negative quantity.
 As mentioned above, the integrand of such an expression is always nonnegative and then a lower bound for (\ref{eq:ultima-2}) is $0$.
-If conditions of point (ii) are satisfied such a bound is attained by the control $a^*(\cdot)$, that in this way is proved to be optimal.
+If the conditions of point (ii) are satisfied such a bound is attained by the control $a^*(\cdot)$, that in this way is proved to be optimal.

 Concerning the proof of (i), since the integrand in (\ref{eq:ultima-2}) is nonnegative, (\ref{eq:finale}) gives

 Taking the inf over $a(\cdot)$ we get $V(s,x) \geq v(s,x)$, which concludes the proof. \end{proof}